endintiers/SignalR-AspNetCore-ProgressDemo/AsyncPOST.md

 ## Async POST pattern walk-through

-This sample code shows two alternate patterns for server->browser page reporting using SignalR core.
+This [sample code](https://github.com/endintiers/SignalR-AspNetCore-ProgressDemo) shows two alternate patterns for server->browser async reporting of long-running task results using SignalR core.

 This walk-through shows how the Async POST pattern (index.cshtml and friends) works in an ASP.NET core2 Razor Page.

-For a walk-through of the No POST pattern see:
+There is a separate [walk-through of the No POST pattern](https://github.com/endintiers/SignalR-AspNetCore-ProgressDemo/blob/master/NoPOST.md) which is more complex/real.

 ### The Hub